Digitizing Tacit Knowledge | Hosai Matsubayashi XVI

 According to Hadjimichael, Ribeiro, and Tsoukas (2024) research on tacit knowledge, learners initially experience tasks as a series of unrelated particulars that require focal attention.
 However, through repeated engagement and guidance from skilled practitioners, they develop a “phenomenal body” capable of responding to situational demands with intuitive fluency.

-Unlike written instructions or static demonstrations, motion capture system can capture the physical expression of craftsmen—bringing us closer to understanding their tacit knowledge
+Unlike written instructions, mocap system can more accurately capture the phenomenal body of craftsmen—bringing us closer to understanding their tacit knowledge

 Bridging the Past and Future

-The ability to preserve and transfer tacit knowledge through technology would be a significant step forward in cultural preservation for craftsmen of our generation.
-Our hope is that the success of our initial pilot will pave the way for future digitization efforts.
+The ability to preserve and transfer tacit knowledge through technology marks a significant step forward in cultural preservation for future generations of craftsmen.

 Patron Plan